wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 replace task $A$ with two independent tasks each with work 600 Gflop, or replace task $B$ with  two independent tasks each with  work 1900 Gflop.
 If running on a 3-core computer,  which replacement would be best in  terms of program execution  time?
-Sow your wqork.
+Sow your work and reasoning.
 For each option determine the execution time, and compare.